-A pumpkin coffee cake that is made with layers of cake, cream cheese and a crumble topping.
-Baked with coconut flour this is a healthy alternative.
+A keto pumpkin coffee cake that is made with layers of cake, cream cheese and a crumble topping.
+Baked with coconut flour this is a also a gluten free and low carb dessert.

 Upon tasting the blueberry coffee cake that I previously made, I knew that I had to make another version with a different flavour.
 Since pumpkin season is upon us, it seemed rude not to try a version with pumpkin.
 The result is a delicious combination of pumpkin cake, cheesecake and crumble.
 The pumpkin cake is baked in two layers with a cheesecake filling.
 The cinnamon crumble topping is sheer delight.